A posteriori analysis for dynamic model adaptation in convection dominated problems: Introduction

 The situation which we consider differs from the one studied in \cite{BE03} since the problems at hand are highly nonlinear and convection dominated in nature.
 In particular, it is known that error estimators based on dual weighted residuals have certain theoretical limitations for nonlinear systems of hyperbolic conservation laws, \eg Euler's equations, since the dual problems may become ill-posed in case the solution to the primal problem is discontinuous \cite{HH02}.

-Our estimates are based on non-linear energy-like arguments using the relative entropy framework.
+Our estimates are based on non-linear energy-like arguments using the relative entropy framework. {A similar methodology was used in \cite{Fis15} where rigorous a posteriori error estimates for the assumption of incompressibility in viscous flows were presented.} It is similar to our approach in that it does not rely on the solution of dual problems but uses the relative entropy stability framework.
 Our presentation will focus on Runge--Kutta--discontinuous--Galerkin (RKDG) discretisations which are an established tool for viscous as well as inviscid compressible fluid flows.
 The schemes we study use discretisations of the NSF equations on some part of the computational domain and discretisations of Euler's equations on the rest of the domain.
 Following \cite{GMP_15,DG_15}, which were concerned with a posteriori estimators for discretisation errors for hyperbolic conservation laws, we define (explicitly computable) reconstructions of the numerical solution and use the relative entropy stability framework in order to derive an explicitly computable bound for the difference between the reconstruction and the exact solution to the NSF equations.
 Our error estimator, in fact, consists of two parts.
 One part is related to the modelling error while the other one is related to the numerical discretisation error such that our estimator allows for simultaneous model and mesh adaptation.
 Model adaptation for hyperbolic conservation laws and relaxation systems was addressed recently in \cite{MCGS12}.
 In this work an error estimator for scalar problems, based on Kruzhkovs $\leb{1}$ stability theory, was presented.
 Additional relevant work is \cite{CCGMS13} where an error indicator for general systems based on Chapman-Enskog expansions was derived.

+{While the main motivation of our work stems from model adaptation between Euler and NSF equations and between isothermal Euler and isothermal Navier-Stokes equations, we present our analysis on a more abstract level, which we will describe in the next paragraph.
+We do this to allow the treatment of many cases simultaneously and, as such, it constitutes the central part of our analysis.}

-We present an abstract framework where we will consider general models that include dissipative effects of the form:
+In the abstract framework we consider general models that include dissipative effects of the form: